omjadas/gcal-to-trakt/README.md

 # gcal_to_trakt
-Automatically checkin movies in your Google Calendar to Trakt.
+Automatically checkin movies from your Google Calendar to Trakt.
 Notifies user of checkin through IFTTT webhooks.